gvwilson/fiction/iffy/index.md

 Iffy just nodded.
 At that moment
-she would have traded all the greenery in Antarctica for a hot shower and a working toilet.
+she would have traded all the soil in Antarctica for a hot shower and a working toilet.

 Danger came without warning.